 An obituary is a published notice of a person's death.
 It is common for family members or the funeral home to place an obituary in the local newspaper in order to announce a death.
-If you find yourself in need of an old obituary but don't want to pay a fee, there are ways to locate old obituaries, from recent deaths to those that occurred centuries ago.
+If you find yourself in need of an old obituary but don't want to pay a fee, there are ways to locate old ones, from recent deaths to those that occurred centuries ago.
 However, it will take some work as free ones are not as easily found.

 Online Sources for Obituaries